 Other OHV Rules

-Be aware that all OHV riders under 18 must wear a helmet.
+Be aware that all OHV riders under 18 years old must wear a helmet.

 Also, you may only ride your OHV on private land when you have the land owner's permission.

 The Utah Department of Natural Resources offers more information on the subject of OHVs.